bmurdata/bmurdata/README.md

 ### Hi, I'm Brian Murphy, developer, civic tech and data enthusiast

   I am a Staff Analyst with the NYPD, providing data analysis and technical expertise for high ranking supervisors.
-I use VBA and MS Access to build databases for scholarship applicant tracking.
-I also create new data entry forms with a data-focused mindset.
+I work on report generation, process improvement, and member outreach, in a unit focused on career enhancement.
+Currently serve as the Information Technology Officer for a NYPD fraternal organization.

+Full stack web development experience using Python Flask and MySQL in Google Cloud deployments, building a data pipeline using Python Selenium web scraping, and API creation.
+I am currently working with a community-based non-profit to create their website.
 ## Skills
 * Python
 * Web scraping with Selenium